-The Cold Case of Virginia Sue Pictou-Noyes
+The Disappearance of Virginia Sue Pictou Noyes (Maine)

 Homicide is a leading cause of death of Indigenous women.
 Indigenous women are murdered and sexually assaulted at a rate 10 times higher than other ethnicities, with a majority of them committed by non-Native people on Native-owned land.
 84% of Native women experience violence in their lifetime.